Celebration in an African home CAN NOT happen without the presence of Jollof rice. I mean, come on, what are we (Africans) supposed to eat? Burgers?

 The quantity of spices depends on your preference.
 Be sure to use your judgment and avoid adding too many spices.
 A recipe card with exact measurements is also listed below.

-- Heat about 4 tablespoons of oil and butter in a medium-sized pot on medium heat and throw in some chopped red onions.
-Allow the onions to fry until the redness starts to slightly fade off.
+- Heat about 4 tablespoons of oil and butter in a medium-sized pot on medium heat and add in some chopped red onions.
+Sauté the onions until translucent.

-- Blend some tomatoes, onions, habanero peppers, and red bell peppers together until you achieve a smooth consistency.
+- Blend some tomatoes, onions, habanero peppers, and red bell peppers together until smooth.

 - Pour the blended mixture into the pot and fry it together with the tomato paste.